 The S106 obligation required the production of a condition survey to identify the columns and spandrels most suitable for retention and a method statement to ensure the safe removal of the columns and spandrels intact.

-The process was complex, in part due to complications of working round NR operational requirements; in part due to the logistical difficulties of the demolition process as a whole and also due to the nature of the retained objects – made of brittle cast iron and in the case of the columns weighing approximately 10 tons each.
+The process was complex, in part due to the complications of working round Network Rail operational requirements; in part due to the logistical difficulties of the demolition process as a whole and also due to the nature of the retained objects – made of brittle cast iron and in the case of the columns weighing approximately 10 tons each.
 The removal of the columns has been further complicated by the fact that their base plates are buried within concrete below platform level.

 The platform area surrounding those to be removed intact had to be excavated down to the base plate level and then the four bolts connecting the column to the base plate removed.
 The base plate and columns were then split apart prior to lifting out of the columns to which the spandrels (in most cases) were still attached.

-Whilst the column and spandrel removal process was underway, NR had successfully negotiated with the Vale of Rheidol Railway to take all the agreed savage items together with various additional materials.
+Whilst the column and spandrel removal process was underway, Network Rail had successfully negotiated with the Vale of Rheidol Railway to take all the agreed savage items together with various additional materials.
 The retained elements (16 columns and 14 beams) were transferred to their new owners, discharging and exceeding the outstanding obligations.
 The western concourse was refurbished and extended, featuring a vaulted roof ceiling.

 St Thomas Street & Joiner Street